Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 While we've avoided talking about the wider ecosystem so far, it's worth mentioned there are some _extremely_ powerful Error libraries that might change the way you work with errors.

-We will cover these in the Ecosystem part of the book.
+We will cover these in the Ecosystem part of this series.

 ## Next time

-Next time we're going to continue learning the top traits, but I particularly want you to keep Errors in mind as we're going to learn a very cool trick with them.
+Next time we're going to continue learning the most common traits, but I particularly want you to keep Errors in mind as we're going to learn a very cool trick with them.

 If this has been useful to you, don't forget to like and subscribe and I hope to see you... hey... what are you doing here, we'll see about this.